readmeio/rdme/documentation/migration-guide.md

    The command semantics are largely the same, but with a few small changes:
    - The `--dryRun` flag has been deprecated in favor of `--dry-run`.

-   - The new git-backed ReadMe backend has a clearer separation between Guides pages and API reference pages.
+   - The new git-backed ReadMe backend has a clearer separation between the Guides and API reference sections.
 This means that:
      - Markdown pages that live in the Guides section should be synced with `rdme docs upload`
      - Conversely, Markdown pages that live in the API reference should be synced with `rdme reference upload`.